 Optional Practical Training (OPT)

 There are three different types of Optional Practical Training (OPT).
-Pre-Completion OPT (before students graduate), Post-Completion OPT (after students graduate) and STEM Extension OPT.
+Pre-Completion OPT (before students graduate), Post-Completion OPT (after students graduate), and STEM Extension OPT.
 Most students engage in Post-Completion OPT upon graduation for 12 months.
-Students who obtained a degree in Science, Technology, Engineering and Math fields are eligible for STEM Extension OPT for additional 24 months.
-Post-Completion OPT application can be filed to United States Citizenship and Immigration Services (USCIS) 90 days prior to graduation date.
+Students who obtained a degree in Science, Technology, Engineering, and Math fields are eligible for STEM Extension OPT for additional 24 months.
+Post-Completion OPT application can be filed to United States Citizenship and Immigration Services (USCIS) 90 days prior to the graduation date.
 Workshops are offered each quarter for all OPT types.
 To learn more, please visit our OPT webpage.